 Erected 2008 by Sugar City.

 Location.
 43° 52.338′ N, 111° 44.688′ W. Marker is in Sugar City, Idaho, in Madison County.
-Marker is at the intersection of Center Street and South 2nd E Street on Center Street.
+Memorial is at the intersection of Center Street and South 2nd E Street on Center Street.
 Touch for map.
 Marker is in this post office area: Sugar City ID 83448, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Sugar City Sugar Beet Factory (about 400 feet away, measured in a direct line); The Settlement of Salem, Idaho (approx.
+Sugar City Sugar Beet Factory (about 400 feet away,

 Also see . . .
 Thomas C. Neibaur -- Wikipedia.
 Thomas Croft Neibaur (May 17, 1898 – December 23, 1942) was the first Latter-day Saint (Mormon) to receive the Medal of Honor.
 He was also the first soldier from Idaho to be awarded the Medal of Honor....
 Afflicted by the Great Depression, Neibaur had little money and couldn't feed his family.
 Neibaur eventually sent his medals to Congress stating, "I cannot eat them."
 (Submitted on October 8, 2019, by Barry Swackhamer of Brentwood, California.)